DontTalkJustTravel

 • Streetlights create deep shadows

-The most famous urban legends of Old San Juan
+The Most Famous Urban Legends of Old San Juan

-1️⃣ La Rogativa: the ghostly procession
+1) La Rogativa: the ghostly procession

 This is the most iconic legend in Old San Juan.

-During a British attack in the 1700s, residents led a nighttime religious procession with torches and prayers.
+The story: during a British attack in the 1700s, residents held a nighttime religious procession with torches and prayers.
 The enemy mistook it for reinforcements and retreated.
+Some say the procession still appears on foggy nights.

-2️⃣ El Morro & San Cristóbal Fort spirits
+2) El Morro & San Cristóbal fort spirits

+The legend: people report footsteps, voices carried by wind, and shadows near walls after sunset.
 Locals say the energy changes dramatically once the forts close.

 One of the narrowest and most photographed streets also has one of the darkest legends.